KonradZych/phenotypes2genotypes/README.md

 d) Modify some code.
 (Search -> 'TODO')

+e) Check it:

+    $ R CMD check phenotypes2genotypes

-e) Go back to 2, or
+f) If it's warning-free, go back to b) or submit a patch.

-f) Submit a patch

 You can also just post comments on code / commits.